This-Is-Prince/agent-other-sdks/docs/renzo.md

 - "Check how much ezETH I have in my wallet"
 - "Show me the ezETH balance for address 0x123..."
 - "How many ezETH tokens do I own on Base?"
-- "Get my Renzo liquid staking token balance"
+- "Get my Renzo liquid staking token balance on Linea"

 ### Get Renzo Deposit Address